-Currently, the Unified Tax Credit is $11.4 million per person.
-Married people each have their own $11.4 to give away tax-free, so done correctly, married couples can gift $22.8 million before owing any gift or estate tax.
+Currently, the Unified Tax Credit for 2021 is $11.7 million per person.
+Married people each have their own $11.7 to give away tax-free, so done correctly, married couples can gift $23.4 million before owing any gift or estate tax.

 For example, if Joe gifted $4 million during his lifetime, and there was $8 million in his estate when he died, his total lifetime gifting would be $12 million.
-That means his estate would owe estate tax on the $600,000 that exceeds the Unified Tax Credit.
+That means his estate would owe estate taxes on the $300,000 that exceeds the Unified Tax Credit.

 The Annual Exclusion

-For example, if Gary gives $12,000 to each of his three children in 2019, he will not need to report any gifting on his tax return.
-The $36,000 that was gifted will not be counted toward Gary’s lifetime exemption of $11.4 million.
+For example, if Gary gives $12,000 to each of his three children in 2021, he will not report any gifting on his tax return.
+The $36,000 that was gifted will not be counted toward Gary’s lifetime exemption of $11.7 million.
 On the other hand, if Gary gives each child $16,000, he will have to report this on his tax return.
 The amount that will apply to his lifetime exemption tally sheet is $3,000 (because that is the amount gifted in excess of the annual exclusion).

 Many people mistakenly believe that they must pay gift taxes on gifted amounts exceeding $15,000/person/year.
 However, just because you must report a gift does not mean you must pay taxes on it.
 The lifetime exemption is so high that the vast majority of people do not need to worry about it.